aerben/aerben.github.io-sources/source/_posts/using-spark-java.md

 Sometimes, it is relieving to tear away everything that makes Java services so cumbersome and heavyweight and start with something really nice and easy.
 Spark Framework is an example for a bare-bone approach to Java Microservices with a design that resembles node.js web frameworks like express.

+You can follow along the examples by grabbing the source code from my [{% fa github %} GitHub](https://github.com/aerben/aerben.github.io-samples/tree/master/spark-sample-service) repository.

 ## Basic setup

 Let's start with the `pom.xml`.
 In the first iteration, we do want to bother with making the project executable as a jar file, nor do we want a proper logging setup.